Non-free curves on Fano varieties: Constructing foliations

 where $\widetilde{\phi}: \widetilde{S} \to W$ is a resolution of $\phi$.
 We denote by $g$ the morphism $g: Y \to \widetilde{S} \to Z$.
 Then there is a resolution $\mu: \widetilde{Y} \to Y$ and a section $\widetilde{s}: B \to \widetilde{Y}$ of the map $\widetilde{Y} \to B$ such that $g \circ \mu \circ \widetilde{s} = s$ and: \begin{enumerate} \item The deformations of $\widetilde{s}$ in $\widetilde{Y}$ contain at least $J$ general points of $\widetilde{Y}$. \item The space of deformations of $\widetilde{s}$ in $\widetilde{Y}$ has codimension in $M$ at most

 \end{enumerate} \end{theorem}

-\begin{proof} Choose a smooth birational model $S' \to S$ that flattens the family $M$.
+\begin{proof} As in Construction~\ref{cons:flatteningfamilyofcurves} we choose a smooth birational model $S' \to S$ that flattens the family $M$.
 Since the evaluation map for $M$ factors through $S$, we can take strict transforms of the general maps parametrized by $M$ to obtain a family of maps $s': B \to S'$.
 Note that the general map $s'$ is either birational onto its image or it factors through a birational map from a curve of genus $\geq 2$ (possibly different from $B'$).

 Recall that the normal sheaf $N_{s'}$ is generically globally generated when we have a dominant family of maps.
 In particular, by Lemma \ref{lemm:ggh1bound} we have

 Thus

 Combining with our degree bound, we see